simoncblyth/opticks/examples/README.rst

    OptiX C++ API variant of the above : provides a command line interface to quickly run simple OptiX code (no buffers in context).

+UseOptiXBuffer
+    OptiX C API creates raygen program that just writes constant values to a buffer

 UseOptiXBufferPP
    OptiX C++ API : creates in and out buffers from NPY arrays and launches a program that simply copies from in to out.
 Provides a command line interface to quickly run variants of the buffer accessing GPU code.

+UseOContextBufferPP
+   Use the OptiXRap.OContext to reimplement UseOptiXBufferPP in a higher level style, hoping to approach close enough to UseOptiXRap for the problem to manifest.
+   But it hasnt.

 UseOptiXRap
    Uses Opticks higher level OptiXRap API to test changing the sizes of buffers.

    Issue with OptiX 6.0.0 : the buffer manipulations seem to work but the rtPrintf output does not appear unless the buffer writing is commented out.

-   Huh, now seems to be working without any clear fix.
+   Huh, now rtPrintf seems to be working without any clear fix.
+   Now not working.
+   Now working again, immediately after an oxrap--

+   Perhaps a problem of host code being updated and PTX not, because the PTX is from oxrap ?

    Can change the progname via envvar::